 How is it diagnosed?

 To diagnose bradycardia, your doctor may take your pulse, do a physical exam, ask questions about your health, and do an electrocardiogram (EKG or ECG).
 An EKG measures the electrical signals that control heart rhythm.

 Bradycardia often comes and goes, so a standard EKG done in the doctor's office may not find it.
 An EKG can identify bradycardia only if you have it during the test.

 You may need to wear or carry a device called a portable, or ambulatory, electrocardiogram.
 Examples include a Holter monitor and a cardiac event monitor.
 You might use it for a day or more.
 It records your heart rhythm while you go about your daily routine.

-You may have blood tests to find out if another problem is causing your slow heart rate.
+You may have other tests to find out if another problem is causing your slow heart rate.

 How is bradycardia treated?

 How bradycardia is treated depends on what is causing it.
 Treatment also depends on the symptoms.
 If bradycardia doesn't cause symptoms, it may not be treated.
 You and your doctor can decide what treatment is right for you.

-- If damage to the heart's electrical system causes your heart to beat too slowly, you will probably need to have a pacemaker.
+- If damage to the heart's electrical system causes your heart to beat too slowly, you may get a pacemaker.
 A pacemaker is an implanted device that helps correct the slow heart rate.